 1) What is Data Driven Testing?

-2) How Does Data Driven Testing Work?
+3) How Does Dat Driven Testing Work?

-3) How to Practice Data Driven Testing?
+4) How to Practice Data Driven Testing?

-4) Advantages of Data Driven Testing
+5) Benefits of Data Driven Testing

-5) Disadvantages of Data Driven Testing
+6) Drawbacks of Data Driven Testing

-8) Conclusion
+10) Conclusion

 What is Data Driven Testing?

-Data Driven Testing Framework
+Why is Data Driven Testing Important?

 How Does Data Driven Testing Work?

-Data-Driven Testing: DDT works through driving the execution of tests using a set of input data and validating that outputs are what we expect.
-Data-Driven Testing consists of below key components
+Data-Driven Testing (DDT) works through driving the execution of tests using a set of input data and validating that outputs are what we expect.
+Data-Driven Testing consists of below key components.

 a) Test Scripts: These are the automation scripts which carry out the logic of a Test Case.
 The scripts will expect inputs from External Data Sources.